What shall we call ourselves?

-Years ago, I got a request from an Aberdeen-based agency with cash to spare and a brief to come up with a name for the area.
+Years ago, I got a request from an Aberdeen-based agency with cash to spare and a brief to come up with some Scottish area names.
 They asked if I would wheel round the area some hot-shot brand marketing specialist from London, England (gasp).

 I was charged with taking him on a ‘familiarisation’ trip around Aberdeen(shire) so that he could pronounce on what marketing name Aberdeen and Aberdeenshire should have.